Get Schooled

 If social anxiety is seriously impacting your academic performance, it may be helpful to talk to a therapist or counselor.
 They can provide support and strategies for managing social anxiety and academic stress.
 Many colleges and universities offer counseling services to their students, often at little to no cost.
 These counseling centers can provide individual therapy, group therapy, and other resources to support students' mental health.
 If your school does not offer counseling services, there are other low-cost therapy resources that may be available to you.
 For example, many communities have mental health clinics that offer sliding scale fees based on income.
 You can also search for online therapy options that may be more affordable than traditional in-person therapy.

-Remember, social anxiety is common and seeking support is a sign of strength, and a proactive step towards managing it.
-Taking care of your mental health is an important part of your overall well being, you deserve to have a positive and successful college experience, and getting the help you need can make a big difference.
+Taking care of your mental health is an important part of your overall well-being!
+You deserve to have a positive and successful college experience, and getting the help you need can make a big difference.
+If you need support, be sure to check out our list of free mental health resources for college students

 Pursue your goals